 Welcome to Cape Fear National®

 Welcome to Cape Fear National, one of Wilmington’s most celebrated golf courses and the centerpiece of the Brunswick Forest community.
 Cape Fear National is an award-winning championship course with 18 holes of premium golf in a setting of unmatched natural beauty.
-Brunswick Forest residents enjoy this outstanding course right in their community, yet they are not required to pay dues or maintenance fees for the course.
+Brunswick Forest residents may become members and enjoy this course right in their community.

 Uniquely Designed To Dazzle The Eye